BrownieO/Conlang-notes/Grammar/roots.md

 Roots represent ontological entities.
 You can combine and suffix them to create words.

 ## Root stacking
 Roots are stacked like in germanic languages.
-E.g.:
+E.g.
 - underground train = ahchuch + train + eon
 - Balkeon learning = Balkeon + lern + ian